zlinahot/gmt/doc/rst/source/movie.rst

 If you wish to run FFmpeg with other options, run **movie** with one of the two video formats.
 At the end it will print the FFmpeg command used.
 You can copy, paste, and modify this command to select other codecs, bit-rates, and arguments.
-You can also use the PNG sequence as input to tools such as QuickTime Player, iMovie, MovieMaker, and other commercial programs to make a movie that way.
+You can also use the PNG sequence as input to tools such as QuickTime Player, iMovie, MovieMaker, and other commercial programs to assemble the movie.

 Remaking Movie with Existing PNG Frames
 ---------------------------------------

 Perhaps you made your movie and then decided you want to change the frame rate or adjust something else in how the movie is put together from all the still images.
-If you kept all the frame images then you do not have to rerun the whole render process.
+If you kept all the frame images (i.e., no **-Z**) then you do not have to rerun the whole render process.
 Assuming you want a MP4 movie and that you want to rerun just the ffmpeg command, here is an example::

     ffmpeg -loglevel warning -f image2 -framerate 24 -y -i "mydir/myimages_%04d.png" -vcodec libx264 -pix_fmt yuv420p mymovie.mp4

-This command is also written out when movie performs this step.
+This command is also written out when **movie** performs this step.
 For other movie formats you will need to consult the `FFmpeg <https://www.ffmpeg.org/>`_ documentation.
 **Note**: On Windows, the percentage character is special (like the dollar sign under shells) so you will need to enter two (%%).